 One of the reasons why Morocco is a famous touristic destination is the fact that it is a relatively tiny country but has so many experiences to offer.
-Deserts in Morocco are one of the most magical Moroccan attractions you can try.
+The deserts in Morocco are definitely one of the most magical Moroccan attractions you can try.

 In fact, if you are planning on visiting the country, deserts in Morocco are a real must.
 One of my friends told me this was one of the best travel experiences of his life.
 Watching the sun rising on top of a dune, walking in infinite looking sandy valleys, spending the night in oasis towns watching the sky full of stars: a magical and unforgettable moment.